Best Gusto Alternatives in 2026

 What is the single biggest complaint about Gusto in reviews?
 Support responsiveness.
 Gusto holds a 4.6/5 average across G2 and Capterra, but that score drops to roughly 2.4/5 on Trustpilot [Trustpilot, 2026], where organic complaints skew toward slow support during payroll emergencies and no dedicated account manager on lower tiers.

-Is OnPay really cheaper and does support hold up?
-OnPay starts at $40/month plus $6/employee with same-day direct deposit and multi-pay-schedule support included rather than billed as add-ons.
+OnPay costs the same as Gusto now, so is it still worth a look?
+OnPay starts at $49/month plus $6/employee, identical to Gusto Simple since the March 2026 increase, but it includes same-day direct deposit and multi-pay-schedule support rather than billing them as add-ons.
 It carries a roughly 4.8/5 rating across Capterra, G2, and Trustpilot [G2/Capterra/Trustpilot, 2026], and its support is consistently cited as more responsive than Gusto's in reviews.

 Are ADP and Paychex worth the higher cost for a small team?
 Usually not below 50 employees.
 Both use quote-based pricing, and small employers commonly report all-in costs of roughly $120 to $180/month for 10 employees [ADP/Forbes Advisor, 2026] once base fees and per-employee charges are combined, plus setup and per-run fees that Gusto and OnPay do not charge.